Comparing Windows and Linux

 Linux is an open-source operating system and free of cost.
 You can download the Linux kernel from various sites along with its libraries.
 Some companies offer paid support but the installation is completely free.

 Whereas, Microsoft Windows is available in the market at an average price of $199.
-Hence, price is an essential parameter one has to keep in mind while choosing among these two.
+Hence, cost is an essential parameter one has to keep in mind while choosing among these two.

 The General Public License (GPL) that the Linux operating system uses gives full freedom to the user to modify the software.
 You also have the permission to download the operating system and install it in multiple machines or even sell it.